-Product assemblers put together components in the production of metal products, machinery, electrical and electronic equipment, telecommunications equipment, joinery products, and other goods.
+Product assemblers put together parts of metal products, machinery, electrical and electronic equipment, telecommunications equipment, joinery products and other goods.

 Product assemblers with up to three years’ experience usually earn